novra/Topic-Modeling-Comparation/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54) ![Jupyter Notebook](https://img.shields.io/badge/jupyter-%23FA0F00.svg?style=for-the-badge&logo=jupyter&logoColor=white) ![Visual Studio Code](https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white)

+If you are interested in how to parameter tune for each topic modeling approach and utilize the content provided, please read and cite our paper:
+<a href="https://dl.acm.org/doi/abs/10.1145/3575882.3575905">Nuraisa Novia Hidayati and Anne Parlina.
+2023.
+Performance Comparison of Topic Modeling Algorithms on Indonesian Short Texts.
+In Proceedings of the 2022 International Conference on Computer, Control, Informatics and Its Applications (IC3INA '22).
+Association for Computing Machinery, New York, NY, USA, 117–120. https://doi.org/10.1145/3575882.3575905</a>

 ## Data Scrapping
 If you want to find your own title, please scrape using the sample code scrapping_kompas.ipynb